Purpose and Application of Mineral Liens

 1. Identify the Well and Chain of Contract

 The first step may be better called a “pre-step,” because it is best handled before a dispute arises.
-Typically, the best way to identify a well for a Mineral Lien is to reference the API number.
+Contractors often prefer to identify wells by reference to the API number.
 An API number is a “unique, permanent, numeric identifier” assigned to each well drilled for oil and gas in the United States.

 The best and easiest time to gather this information is up-front, in a job information sheet or other job-intake form.
-Additionally, any employees actually sent out to the field should be able to note the API number, and this “blank” for this number should be added to a relevant form used in the field.
+Additionally, any employees actually sent out to the field should be able to note the API number, and the “blank” for this number is often added to a relevant form used in the field during operations.
 For suppliers, it is important to gather this information before shipping any materials.

 2. Send the Requisite Notice